By Brent M. Jones

-I was asked recently if I had read all the books listed on the books reviewed and books read section on my blog?
+I was asked recently if I had read all (over 1000) of the books listed on the books read section on my blog?
 Yes, I have read them, some several times.
 I didn't include political books, many on religion, success books, and many that I had read prior to 1998.
 So yes, I have read a lot of books, but compared to a lot of people, maybe not so many.

 What happened in 1998?
 Well a friend told me the best book he had read was Louis L amour's, "Education of a Wandering Man".
 Prior to that I had never read any of his books, and had sort of looked down on western novels.
 I read the book and was really surprised.
 It was his autobiography and told of his travels as a young man, and about all the books he had read during that time.
 Wow!
 He read the deepest books, and it just really surprised me.
 In fact it inspired me - I decided from that day forward I would keep closer tabs on what I was reading and I started a list.
 I should add here that I have read some of his western novels since then and really like them.